Rabb School of Continuing Studies, Division of Graduate Professional Studies

 Program of Study

-The degree of Master of Science in Information Technology Management requires six core courses and four electives, totaling 10 courses (30 credits).
+The degree of Master of Science in Technology Management requires six core courses and four electives, totaling 10 courses (30 credits).

 Graduates are able to: